pyplan/pyplan-docs/Sphincs Documentation for Pyplan.md

 The new site will be generated in the /buid folder

 ### Step Four
-Replace the /docs folder with the new files in the /buid folder Commit the changes and push to github
+Replace the files in the /docs folder with the new files in the /buid folder Commit the changes and push to GitHub

 The new Documentation site will be automatically updated